amc5dg/Run-Faster/README.md

   late_mean = StudentT('late_mean',mu=250,sd=10,nu=5)
 ```

 Next we set up our update rule.
-We have our observed data, old paramteter values, and a new guess for the parameters.
+We have our observed data, previous paramteter values, and new values for the parameters.
 We want to calculate how likely is it that we observed our data given these new parameter estimates and the old estimates.
 If our observed data is more likely to have occured under the new parameter values, we update our guess of the parameter.
 Otherwise we keep the parameters unchanged.
 So for each step our model is given new estimates for 'switchpoint', 'early_mean', and 'late_mean' (captured in the 'rate' variable).

 ```python
 with runner_model: